ZeroXClem/agenthub_operators/docs/ingest_data.md

-# **IngestData**
+# IngestData

-The `IngestData` class is a subclass of `BaseOperator` that is used to ingest data from a given URL or file.
-It supports web scraping functionality and has several methods for ingesting, processing, and validating the data.
+**IngestData** is a class that extends the `BaseOperator` class.
+Its primary purpose is to consume data, either from a provided URL or from a file, and make it available for further processing.

+## Class Methods

+- `declare_name()`: This method declares the name of the operator as "Ingest Data".
+- `declare_category()`: This method declares the category of the operator as "CONSUME_DATA".
+- `declare_parameters()`: This method declares the parameters that this operator accepts, which is an array containing a dictionary with the key "data_uri", and its corresponding data type as "string".
+- `declare_inputs()`: This method declares the inputs this operator works with, which is an array containing a dictionary with the key "input_url", and its corresponding data type as "string".
+- `declare_outputs()`: This method declares the outputs that this operator produces, which is an array containing a dictionary with the key "uri_content", and its corresponding data type as "string".

+## Helper Methods

+- `is_url(data_uri)`: This method checks if the given `data_uri` is a valid URL or not.
+It does this by using a regular expression pattern.
+Currently, it returns `True` for all inputs as a temporary workaround.
+- `scrape_text(url)`: This method takes a URL, uses `requests` to fetch the content of the website, and then removes any unnecessary tags such as scripts and styles using `BeautifulSoup`.
+The method then returns the scraped text with all unnecessary tags removed.

-## **run_step**
+## Main Functionality

+The main functionality of this class is within the `run_step()` and `ingest()` methods.

-This method takes in two parameters: `step` (a dictionary containing the parameters of the ingesting operation) and `ai_context`.
-It calls the `ingest` method with the extracted parameters and passed in context to perform the ingesting operation.
-This is the primary method of this class and acts as an entry point to start ingesting data.
+- `run_step(step, ai_context)`: This method takes the step configuration and the AI context, and calls the `ingest()` method to process the data.

-## **ingest**
-This method ingests the data based on the provided data URI.
-It first checks if the data URI is provided; otherwise, it gets the input URL from the AI context.
-It stores the ingested URL inside the `ai_context.storage` dictionary.
-If the provided data URI is a valid URL, it scrapes the text content of the webpage using the `scrape_text` method and sets the output as `'uri_content'`.
-It then adds a log entry stating the content has been scraped.
+- `ingest(params, ai_context)`: This method is responsible for ingesting the data from the given URL or file.
+It checks if the `data_uri` parameter is provided; if not, it fetches the input URL from the AI context.
+The ingested URL is then stored in the AI context's storage.
+It checks if the provided link is a URL using the `is_url()` helper method, and if it is, it scrapes the text using the `scrape_text()` helper method.
+The scraped text is then set as the output with the key name "uri_content", and a log is added with the message "Content from {data_uri} has been scraped.".

-*Note: In the current implementation, the code is not implemented to handle ingesting files, but it is designed to be extended later.*

-## **is_url**
-This method checks if the given `data_uri` is a valid URL.
-In the current implementation, this function always returns `True` as a hacky workaround.
-This method can be updated to use a proper regular expression to validate the URL format.

-## **scrape_text**
-This method is responsible for actually scraping the text from the provided URL.
-It does this using the `requests` and `BeautifulSoup` libraries.
-The `get` function of `requests` is used to fetch the contents of the URL, and `BeautifulSoup` is employed to parse the downloaded HTML contents.

-During parsing, any `script` or `style` tags are removed, and the text content is extracted from the remaining part of the page.
-The text is then cleaned up by stripping out extra spaces and joining the lines together with newlines.
-The cleaned-up text is returned as the final output of this method.